Term life insurance in Canada is a type of life insurance that gives you coverage for a fixed period of time, such as

 Thankfully, a lower price doesn’t mean the policy is a scam or the policy is inferior in some way.

 There’s no reason to pay more than you need to for a term life insurance policy, regardless of what some insurers might claim.

-We’re committed to providing affordable life insurance options, for people from all walks of life.
+We're devoted to removing barriers to financial protection that make buying life insurance tedious and expensive.
 Plus, we’re backed by Canadian life insurance giants, for your peace of mind.